 The Medical Device Authority (MDA), a special division of the Ministry of Health Malaysia responsible for medical device regulation, has announced new rules introducing additional obligations for medical device manufacturers and other parties involved in medical device circulation and new advertising requirements.

-Duties and Obligations of Establishments
+Duties and Obligations of Establishments in Malaysia

-The first of the two documents issued by the MDA establishes the duties and obligations of medical device companies.
+The first of the two documents issued by the MDA in Malaysia establishes the duties and obligations of medical device companies.
 The stipulations in this document will be put into effect on July 1, 2020.
 The new regulation introduces two definitions: “incident”, as the event that could cause a negative impact on patient’s health, and “field corrective or preventive action” as an action taken by a manufacturer to reduce the risk associated with the use of a device.

 The document also contains a list of obligations that companies involved in operations with medical devices should follow.
 These include: